|

 most things they argue about, and hold dear among their many deities

+quite a few who actively encourage that type of behavior.
 The longer-lived races of elves and dwarves tend to have respect for

 individual humans who deserve it without necessarily respecting the entire race.
 The elves have difficulty forgetting that the first